atlassistant/pytlas/docs/getting_started/installation.rst

 The official interpreter use the fantastic `snips-nlu <https://github.com/snipsco/snips-nlu>`_ python library.

 Given the language you want your assistant to understand, it will need to download additional resources.
-Fortunately, you don't have to do it manually, pytlas will automatically try to download them when fitting the interpreter with a language it doesn't know already.
+Fortunately, you don't have to do it manually since `v5.0.0`, pytlas will automatically try to download them when fitting the interpreter with a language it doesn't know already.